YoranMeiresonne/DAE16_Meiresonne_Yoran/README.md

 ### Object composition
 If you applied object composition (optional); explain where and how.

+With Player, I made it so that the player decide when the bubble (that is shot) is made and destroyed

 ### Inheritance
 Explain where you applied inheritance (mandatory).

+For Enemy

+I hava a Enemy class and Zen_Chan class
+Zen_chan is a type a enemy

 ### ..